A $2$-compact group as a spets: Verification of some conjectures

 \begin{proof} See \cite[Theorem 21.14]{cabanes2004representation}. \end{proof}

 We can now prove Theorem \ref{t:owcforspin}:

 \begin{proof}[Proof of Theorem \ref{t:owcforspin}] We use the explicit enumeration of the characters in the principal $2$-block of $\Spin_7(q)$ provided by Proposition \ref{p:cabanes}.
 The $2$-elements in $\mathbf{C}_3(q)$, and the degrees of unipotent characters of their centralizers are calculated using CHEVIE \cite{geck1996chevie}.
 The relevant information is summarised in Tables \ref{table:1mod4} and \ref{table:3mod4} for $q \equiv 1 \mod 4$ and $q \equiv 3 \mod 4$ respectively.
 Precisely, the $2$-elements $s$ are enumerated according to the types of their centralizers, with the number of classes of a given type being given in the third column.
 For each $s$ we list $|G^*:C_{G^*}(s)|$ and the degrees of the unipotent characters of $C_{G^*}(s)$ in the fourth and fifth columns in terms of cyclotomic polynomials $\phi_n:=\phi_n(q)$.
-This information is combined to list, in the final column, the numbers $v_2(\lambda(1)|G^*:C_{G^*}(s)|)$ for each $\lambda \in \Irr^u(C_{G^*}(s)$ in terms of $l.$ Note in particular that It is now easy to check from the tables that the number of characters of defect $d$ coincides with the integer $\m(\H,0,d)$ listed in Table \ref{table:mdod} and Theorem \ref{t:owcforspin} follows. \end{proof}
+This information is combined to list, in the final column, the numbers $v_2(\lambda(1)|G^*:C_{G^*}(s)|)$ for each $\lambda \in \Irr^u(C_{G^*}(s))$ in terms of $l.$ In particular, and for all $q$ and all other $\phi_n$ of interest here, $v_2(\phi_n)=0$ unless $n=4$ where $v_2(\phi_4)=1$.
+It is now easy to check from the tables that the number of characters of defect $d$ coincides with the integer $\m(\H,0,d)$ listed in Table \ref{table:mdod} and Theorem \ref{t:owcforspin} follows. \end{proof}